ai4os/ai4-docs/source/reference/cookiecutter-template.rst

   │   ├── __init__.py        <- Makes <project-name> a Python module
   │   │
   │   ├── api.py             <- Main script for the integration with DEEPaaS API
+  │   |
+  │   ├── config.py          <- Configuration file to define Constants used across <project-name>
   │   │
   │   └── misc.py            <- Misc functions that were helpful across projects
   │
   ├── data/                  <- Folder to store the data │
   ├── models/                <- Folder to store models │
   ├── tests/                 <- Scripts to perform code testing
   |
-  ├── metadata.json          <- Defines information propagated to the AI4OS Hub
+  ├── metadata.json          <- Metadata information propagated to the AI4OS Hub
   │
+  ├── pyproject.toml         <- a configuration file used by packaging tools, so <project-name>
+  │                             can be imported and installed using `pip install -e .`
+  │
-  ├── requirements.txt       <- The requirements file for reproducing the analysis environment, e.g.
+  ├── requirements.txt       <- The requirements file for reproducing the analysis environment, i.e.
-  │                             generated with `pip freeze > requirements.txt`
+  │                             contains a list of packages needed to make <project-name> work │
   ├── requirements-test.txt  <- The requirements file for running code tests (see tests/ directory) │
-  └── setup.py, setup.cfg    <- makes project pip installable (pip install -e .) so
-                                <project-name> can be imported
+  └── tox.ini                <- Configuration file for the tox tool used for testing (see .sqa/)